creepersbs/.github/profile/README.md

 > [!WARNING]
 > DISCLAIMER: This free subdomain service (creepers.sbs) is a community-driven project and is **NOT AN OFFICIAL MINECRAFT SERVICE**.
 It is **NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT**.

-> The terms "Minecraft" and "Mojang" are trademarks of Mojang Synergies AB.
+> The terms "Minecraft", "Creeper" and "Mojang" are trademarks of Mojang Synergies AB.
 "Microsoft" is a trademark of Microsoft Corporation.
 This service is provided independently and the use of Minecraft-related terms or the availability of Minecraft-themed subdomains does not imply any official connection or endorsement.

 > Please be aware that this service is provided as-is, without any warranty or guarantee from Mojang, Microsoft, or the creators of this service.